 – 2018 –

 The “major structural work” of the nuns’ accommodation part of the building started in March and was finished in the beginning of the summer.
-This included: repairs to the roof, changes of all door frames, creation of new rooms and new doors and windows, installation of a new heating system, complete renovation of electricity, plumbing, water supply and drains.
+This included: repairs to the roof, changes of all door frames, creation of new rooms and new doors and windows, installation of a new heating system, and the complete renovation of electricity, plumbing, water supply and drains.

 Before the first nuns could move in, the building required painting.
-Courageous groups of volunteers took turns throughout the summer working throughout the oppressive heat to get the work done.
+Courageous groups of volunteers took turns throughout the summer working througH the oppressive heat to get the work done.
 The first nuns moved in, in September.
-From the beginning of October, the professional workers (plasterers, carpenters, electricians, plumbers, etc), returned to resume work on the Gompa / Library / Reception areas.

 – 2019 –

-– 2021 –
+— 2021 – 2022–

 Location